St Richard Reynolds Catholic College

 The school is named after Saint Richard Reynolds, a Brigittine monk at Syon Abbey who was executed in 1535 for refusing the Oath of Supremacy to King Henry VIII of England.
 The feast day of St Richard Reynolds is 4 May.

 St Richard Reynolds Catholic College consists of a primary school and a high school: St Richard Reynolds Catholic Primary School for pupils aged 4 to 11 and St Richard Reynolds Catholic High School for pupils aged 11 to 18.
-Both the high school and the primary school received outstanding grades as the outcome of their first Ofsted inspection in February 2015 and their second Ofsted inspection in March 2019.
+Both the secondary school and the primary school received outstanding grades as the outcome of their first Ofsted inspection in February 2015 and their second Ofsted inspection in March 2019.

 Performance

-As with other schools, latest exam results and related data, for both the high school and the primary school, are published in the Department for Education's national tables.
+As with other schools, latest exam results and related data, for both the secondary school and the primary school, are published in the Department for Education's national tables.

 Site

 The college is located at a site that was originally Twickenham County School for Girls, and subsequently part of Richmond Adult Community College (RACC).
 The site was temporarily shared until RACC relocated to its other campus in Richmond towards the end of 2014, vacating the Edwardian main building which was refurbished for use by the school in 2015.

 A new teaching block was constructed on the site in 2017.